Community-Run-eXperimental-Network/docs/docs/bird_config.md

 	* It also contains the needed protocol definitions to sync bird routes into the Linux kernel's routing table (so you cna forward packets based on the routes from Bird)
+5. `protocols.conf`
+	* Depending on what protocol you want to use this will contains configurations for each

 #### `filters.conf`